ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 The [above](#ReferencesOverSuperpoints) perspective of supergeometry in the topos over superpoints is a restriction of the perspective in the topos over [[super Cartesian spaces]] which we use here.
-This in turn is essentially just the specification of [[Alexander Grothendieck]]'s concept of "[[functorial geometry]]" as laid out in
+This in turn is essentially just the specification to [[supercommutative superalgebra]] of [[Alexander Grothendieck]]'s concept of "[[functorial geometry]]" as laid out in

 * {#Grothendieck65} [[Alexander Grothendieck]], _Introduction au langage fonctoriel_, course in Algiers in November 1965, lecture notes by [[Max Karoubi]], [pdf scan](http://webusers.imj-prg.fr/~leila.schneps/grothendieckcircle/GrothAlgiers.pdf).

-to [[supercommutative superalgebra]].
 Grothendieck amplified that this functorial perspective is superior to the perspective on schemes as [[locally ringed spaces]] in the lecture

-* {#Grothendieck73} [[Alexander Grothendieck]], _Introduction to functorial algebraic geometry, part 1: affine algebraic geometry_, summer school in Buffalo, 1973, lecture notes by Federico Gaeta, [pdf scan](http://webusers.imj-prg.fr/~leila.schneps/grothendieckcircle/FuncAlg.pdf).
+* {#Grothendieck73} [[Alexander Grothendieck]], _Introduction to functorial algebraic geometry, part 1: affine algebraic geometry_, summer school in Buffalo, 1973, lecture notes by Federico Gaeta ([pdf scan](http://matematicas.unex.es/~navarro/res/ifag.pdf))

 Further amplification of Grothendieck's amplification may be found in the short text